 (iii) for Moderate Defects, five (5) Business Days after they are reported to Contractor.

-For purposes of reporting a Critical or Major Defect to Contractor, the parties will establish an agreed to process, including an afterhours process.
-Where effective and practicable given the nature of the Critical or Major Defect, Contractor will provide the Defect Correction for a Critical or Major Defect by means of a “temporary fix” consisting of sufficient programming and operating instructions to implement the Defect Correction consistent with the agreed plan.
-Contractor represents and covenants that it will initiate work toward Defect Correction for a Moderate or Low Defect in a diligent manner consistent with the agreed to plan, either on a remote basis or on-site, as is most effective, efficient and practicable given the nature of the Defect.
-Contractor may provide the Defect Correction for a Moderate or Low Defect by means of a “temporary fix” consisting of sufficient programming and operating instructions to implement the Defect Correction in a timely manner.

-Contractor will ensure that each Defect Correction is included in all subsequent Releases of the Licensed Programs where such functionality is made available to all customers of the Base Program.
-Contractor will provide reasonable diagnostic assistance for all Defects, and Contractor will resolve such Defects in accordance with its warranty obligations hereunder at no additional charge to PEBA.

-6.7.4 Complete System.
-Contractor represents and warrants that no additional third-party software or equipment is required or necessary to operate the BAS System in accordance with System Specifications and the Performance Specifications, other than as is listed in Attachment 6 Business Proposal Template.
-In the event any additional equipment or software is needed to comply with this Section, Contractor will promptly provide, test, install, and appropriately configure the additional software and hardware at the Government Cloud Services Subcontractor hosting facilities or PEBA Premises, free of charge and at no additional cost to PEBA and PEBA will reasonably cooperate with Contractor in its fulfillment of these obligations.

 6.7.5 Warranty of Right to License; Noninfringement.
-Contractor represents and warrants that it is the owner of the Licensed Programs and that it has the right to convey the licenses set forth in this Contract, and that PEBA’s use of such Licensed Programs, the design of the BAS System as a whole, and the execution of the Licensed Programs on Contractor approved Equipment do not infringe, misappropriate, or otherwise violate any third-party rights, including but not limited to any patent rights, copyrights, trade secret rights, trademark rights, or other proprietary rights.
-Notwithstanding the foregoing, it is agreed that Contractor will not be in breach of this warrant for any infringement arising solely from the use of the Third-Party Equipment or Third-Party Software.
+Contractor represents and warrants that it is the owner or licensor of the Licensed Programs and that it has the right to convey the licenses set forth in this Contract, and that PEBA’s use of such Licensed Programs, and the execution of the Licensed Programs on Contractor approved Equipment do not infringe, misappropriate, or otherwise violate any third-party rights, including but not limited to any United States patent rights, copyrights, trade secret rights, trademark rights, or other proprietary rights; provided, that PEBA’s sole and exclusive remedy for breach of this warranty of non-infringement shall be the infringement indemnification provided by Contractor under this Agreement.

 6.7.6 No Claims.
-Contractor represents and warrants that, as of the date of this Contract, there is no action, suit, claim, investigation or proceeding pending, or to the best of Contractor’s knowledge, threatened against, by or affecting Contractor or the BAS System or any component thereof in any court, or by or before any federal, state, municipal or other governmental department, commission, board, bureau, agency or instrumentality, domestic or foreign, or before any arbitrator of any kind which, if adversely determined, might materially adversely affect the use of the BAS System or any component thereof or restrict Contractor’s ability to consummate the transactions contemplated hereby or provide the services under this Contract.
-Contractor further represents and warrants that it knows of no basis for any such action, suit, claim, investigation or proceeding.
+Contractor represents, as of the date of this Contract, there is no action, suit, claim, investigation or proceeding pending, or to the best of Contractor’s knowledge, threatened against, by or affecting Contractor or the BAS System or any component thereof in any court, or by or before any federal, state, municipal or other governmental department, commission, board, bureau, agency or instrumentality, domestic or foreign, or before any arbitrator of any kind which, if adversely determined, might materially adversely affect the use of the BAS System or any component thereof or restrict Contractor’s ability to consummate the transactions contemplated hereby or provide the services under this Contract.